 Beat in eggs, one at a time, beating thoroughly after each addition.
 Beat in vanilla.

 With the mixer on low speed, beat in flour mixture a little at a time until well blended and smooth.

 Bake the cookies for 12 to 15 minutes, or until set.
-If desired, sprinkle with some granulated sugar while they're hot or dust with powdered sugar when cool.
+If desired, sprinkle with some granulated sugar while they're hot or dust with confectioners' sugar when cool.

 Let the cookies cool on the pans on a rack for about 5 minutes; transfer chocolate cookies to the rack to cool completely.